kroxylicious/kroxylicious/kubernetes-examples/record-encryption/README.md

 Kafka Clients connect to the virtual cluster and Kroxylicious proxies the traffic to the target cluster.
 A Kubernetes `nodePort` service is used to expose the ports bound by Kroxylicious to your host.

-It will configure Kroxylicious with the `EnvelopeEncryption` filter and wire it to the Vault instance.
-The EnvelopeEncryption's key selector is configured to expect to find a key in the Vault instance named exactly as the topic name.
+It will configure Kroxylicious with the `RecordEncryption` filter and wire it to the Vault instance.
+The RecordEncryption's key selector is configured to expect to find a key in the Vault instance named exactly as the topic name.

 4. Now we create an encryption keys in Vault for the topic we will use: `trades`.
 You can do this using the Vault